 Designed by: Park Chanhong, Lee Taekkyung & Cho Yonghun of Konkuk University, Seoul

 As a woman's body changes during pregnancy, she eventually must buy maternity clothes, whose useful life is short.
-COAT+° is a dress that is suitable for pre-pregnancy, pregnancy and after delivery.
+COAT+° is a coat that is suitable for pre-pregnancy, pregnancy and after delivery.
 It can be reconfigured to suit the gradually changing body shape of women as they advance through their pregnancy.
 After the baby is born, COAT+° can be reconfigured again.
-For women with limited financial means, there is no need to buy clothes specifically for pregnancy.
+For women with limited financial means, there is no need to buy a coat specifically for pregnancy.

 Designed by: Liyuan Bao, Aihong Wang, Qianqian Ma, YuanWang of Jingdezhen Ceramic Institute